jlacar/aoc-in-kotlin-all/README-Day23.md

 I think what surprised me the most was the amount of context the AI had used in giving that suggestion.
 I don't know if it used the link to the puzzle page that I always put in the header comment for every solution but that was the first thought that came to mind.

-The JetBrains documentation I found said that AI Assistant uses files from the current project and that tabs you currently have open.
-I had the input data in a file in the `main/resources` folder of my project and I'm not sure if was open in one of the tabs at that point.
+The JetBrains documentation I found said that AI Assistant uses files from the current project and any tabs you currently have open.
+The input data for the puzzle was in a file in the `main/resources` folder of my project but I'm not sure if I had it open in one of the tabs at that point.

-When prompted, the AI Assistant generated some fairly decent code that, with a few minor tweaks, arrived at the correct answer to part 1 of the puzzle.

 ### Explaining errors